xdrpp/stc/cmd/stc/stc.1.md

 always run `gpg -d keyfile.pgp | stc -sign -i txfile` to sign the transaction in `txfile` with a public-key-encrypted signature key in `keyfile.pgp`.

+The options that interact with Horizon and parse JSON (such as `-q`) report things in a different style from the options that manipulate XDR.

 Various forms of malformed textual input will surely cause stc to panic, though the binary parser should be pretty robust.